abiswas3/sportsMaths/TommyRank/main.md

   best racers.
 It prevents the sport from being a monopoly.
 * The method still follows the general mathematical model we described.
-It's just happens that the parameters of the model were picked based on intution.
-Specifically, the formula for strength of field is not mathematicaly derived but based on prize purse.
+It's just happens that the parameters of the model were picked based on intuition.
+Specifically, the formula for strength of field is not mathematically derived but based on prize purse.
 Replacing the approximate Tommy Rank with available prize money (Tommy Rank) is a reasonable heuristic.
 * This ranking system has parameters that can be tuned for change